-Under the common carrier obligation, the federal government requires railroads to transport hazmat, whether they want to or not.
+Union Pacific is a common carrier by rail.
+Federal law does not allow common carriers by rail to refuse to transport hazmat.
 Trucks and barges do not have this same obligation and may refuse to carry hazmat at their discretion.

-Union Pacific does not make Toxic Inhalation Hazard materials, own the tank cars that move TIH or decide the origin or destination to which it is shipped.
-However, the common carrier obligation requires Union Pacific to transport TIH.
+Union Pacific does not make Toxic Inhalation Hazard materials, own the tank cars the move TIH, load or unload those tank cars or decide the origin or destination to which it is shipped.
+Federal law requires common carriers by rail to transport TIH.

 Rail shipment of TIH is the safest option for above-the-ground transport.